Tom Finney: Turning professional

 Finney was 17 when the Second World War began in September 1939.
-His elder brother Joe was playing for Netherfield A.F.C. and training with nearby Blackburn Rovers.
+His elder brother Joe was playing for Netherfield and training with nearby Blackburn Rovers.
 Their father thought it would be sensible for both his sons to be at the same club.
+Finney had a trial for Netherfield at this time, but was rejected by the Kendal club.
+Almost 70 years later, Finney returned to the ground at Parkside Road, Kendal, as a guest of the club.
+The club's then chairman apologised to Finney on the pitch in front of 500 fans, describing Netherfield's decision as the "biggest mistake in football history".

 In January 1940, Finney was about to join Rovers when he received a letter from North End which resulted in him signing on as a professional.
 He later recalled that he was signed on wartime terms of ten shillings a match.

 First-class league and cup football had been suspended for the duration, but regional wartime competitions were organised as a boost to the people's morale.
 There were ten regional leagues in 1939–40 and Preston were in the North West League, finishing as runners-up to champions Bury.
 Finney continued to play youth team football through the season.